songlunzhao/CodingPractice/docs/leetcode-solutions/doc/Notes.md

 # distributed file system, message q, non-relational db, consistent hashing,
-redis in memory db, hazelcast, what is pre-cache service https://www.javacodegeeks.com/2019/02/nosql-databases-cassandra-vs-mongo-vs-redis-db-comparison.html

-rabbitmq vs kafka vs redis
+redis in memory db, hazelcast, what is pre-cache service https://www.javacodegeeks.com/2019/02/nosql-databases-cassandra-vs-mongo-vs-redis-db-comparison.html rabbitmq vs kafka vs redis
+##consistent hashing
+1. hash record keys to a integer range, for example (0, power(2,32)-1), that is 0 to the largest integer;
+2. place these integers on a ring.
+3. hash server name or server ip into same integer range, and save the hash value in a list.
+4. when a record comes in, calculate its hash value, go through server list, find the first server that its hash value greater or equals to the record hash value. if record hash value greater than the largest server hash value, assign the record to the first server on the server list.

+int findServerId(String recordId){
+    //index -- serverId, value -- serverHashValue
+    int[] serverHashValue = new int[];
+    int recordHashValue = hash(recordId);
+    for(int i=0; i<serverHashValue.length; i++){
+        if(recordHashValue<=serverHashValue[i])
+            return i;
+    }
+    return 0;
+}

 # master write only db, plus multiple read only slave dbs - read replica, shading strategy on write db